TristinH/UdacityProjects/README.md

 <h6>Description</h6>
 A simple web page exhibiting a few of the other projects.
 The goal of this project was to take a PDF mockup and transform it into HTML.
 The layout of the mockup had to be matched as close as possible while providing unique images and text.
-Additionally, the page had to be responsive when viewed on a tablet or mobile phone screen.
+Additionally, the page had to be responsive for a pleasing look on tablet and mobile phone screens.
 <br>
 <br>
 Repository Link: https://github.com/TristinH/project-portfolio